 What is valvuloplasty?

-Valvuloplasty may be done to open a stenotic (stiff) heart valve.
-In valvuloplasty, a very small, narrow, hollow tube (known as a catheter) is advanced from a blood vessel in the groin through the aorta into the heart.
-Once the catheter is placed in the valve to be opened, a large balloon at the tip of the catheter is inflated until the leaflets (flaps) of the valve are opened.
-Once the valve has been opened, the balloon is deflated and the catheter is removed.
+Valvuloplasty may be done to open a stiff (stenotic) heart valve.
+In valvuloplasty, your doctor inserts a very small, narrow, hollow tube (catheter) into a blood vessel in the groin and advances it through the aorta into the heart.
+Once the catheter reaches the stiff valve, your doctor inflates a large balloon at the tip of the catheter until the flaps (leaflets) of the valve are pushed opened.
+Once the valve has been opened, the doctor deflates the balloon and removes the catheter.

 To keep the blood flowing forward during its journey through the heart, there are valves between each of the heart's pumping chambers: